NorteX-dev/modular-dbot-template/README.md

 - [`discordjs`](https://github.com/discordjs/discord.js) - library for connecting to Discord
 - [`nhandler`](https://github.com/nortex-dev/nhandler) - handler for loading, updating and managing commands, events and component callbacks.
 - [`prisma`](https://github.com/prisma/prisma) - database ORM and query engine
+- [`hono`](https://github.com/honojs/hono) - the next-gen web framework that runs natively on ES modules, and supports cloudflare workers among many others

 Optional:

 - [`eslint`](https://eslint.org/) - linter for keeping consistency
 - [`prettier`](https://prettier.io/) - opinionated code formatter for keeping constant formatting across the codebase

+## Conventions for API Routes

+Each module can export a `router` prop in the metadata.
+This router prop should be an instance of `Hono` and will, by default, be mounted on `/<module id>`, for example `/ticketing`.

+This can however be changed.
+By exporting `routerPrefix` alongside the `router` and specifying a string like `"/tickets"` you can rewrite the route prefix.